tiiuae/ci-test-automation/README.md

 Jenkinsfiles, Robot framework suites, libraries and requirements for running tests to ghaf-project nixOS with real HW.

+## Nix Flake usage

+### Basic test running

+To enter a shell which has the `ghaf-robot` wrapper for running the Robot Framework, run `nix shell`.

+Alternatively, you can build the package with `nix build` and the wrapper will appear at `result/bin/ghaf-robot`.

+### Devshell

+To enter a devshell, where you can run `robot` (instead of the wrapper) and all the Python dependencies are available, run `nix develop`.

 ## drcontrol.py

 For more information, see [drcontrol-README.md](./drcontrol/drcontrol-README.md).